TUMFTM/Damper-Defect-Detection-Using-CNN/README.md

+# Introduction

+Damper-Defect-Detection-Using-CNN is code for classifying driving data according to its damper health state.

-# Damper-Defect-Detection-Using-CNN
+# Installation

+Create a python virtual environment.
+The code is developed using Python 3.5.2.
+Install the requirements according to the requirements file.
-unzip the file Datensatz\DataForCNN\data\DD2_raw_512_FlexRay.zip within its folder.
+Unzip the file Datensatz\DataForCNN\data\DD2_raw_512_FlexRay.zip within its folder.
 This was required for data size reasons

+# Usage

+Run the main scripts in the folder Skripte/CNN/

 run Skripte/CNN/mainArchVar.py for CNN network architecture analysis.